by Warren Richmond | CEO Situ Live

 The idea here is to reduce return rates and shopping cart abandonment.
 For instance, Sephora solidified itself as the leading global beauty retailer by creating a virtual make-up app allowing people to try different looks using facial recognition technology.

-With around a third of us already experimenting with AR while shopping, and 90 per cent admitting the technology is “fun”, it’s already establishing itself, but brands should be wary of choosing technology for the sake of it and ask whether its customers really want it.
+With around a third of us already experimenting with AR while shopping, and 90 percent admitting the technology is “fun”, it’s already establishing itself, but brands should be wary of choosing technology for the sake of it and ask whether it truly adds value for the customer.

 The reality is most consumers want the basics done well.
 Like quick and reliable Wi-Fi, mobile device tools, and integrations that help them understand, choose, and share.
 Brands should only consider embracing the radically different if there’s a demand for it.